 2. Ditch the SPF

-Unless you're going to a beach party (which I think we can safely assume you're not, considering this is the UK, it's December and we swear we just saw some snow outside), ditch the SPF you apply so militantly in the day.
+Unless you're going to a beach party, ditch the SPF you apply so militantly in the day.
 That includes foundations that include some kind of sun protection, too.
 "When taking pictures, remember that you'll most likely use a flash in a nighttime party setting.
 This means any light-reflective products or SPF will bounce off the backlight and give a ghostly or excessively shiny result on camera," explains Nilofar Mussa, head of artistry at Illamasqua.

 No matter how careful you are, lipstick is notoriously hard to keep in place, but there are some tricks you can do to help the cause.
 First, "use a lip liner in the same shade as your lipstick over the entire lip first," explains Florrie White, makeup artist and Clinique global ambassador.
 "The lip liner will then hold on to the lipstick and also prevent it from bleeding over the border."

 Amy Conway, Bobbi Brown pro artist has another suggestion.
-"Layer your powder blush on top of your lip colour to set it in place and give a gorgeous matte finish that will last all night long."
-It was hard, but we've pulled together our list of the best red lipsticks here.
+"Layer your powder blush on top of your lip color to set it in place and give a gorgeous matte finish that will last all night long."
+It was hard, but we've pulled together our list of the best red lipsticks.

 If you're not used to wearing a lot of makeup in the day, it can feel a little odd to amp it up for a party, but according to Mussa, it's a must.
 "Remember, this is party makeup, and a party setting will most likely have low-level warm mood lighting," she explains.
 "Don't be afraid to push the intensity of your makeup a little further, as this will save you hours of FOMO topping up your makeup in the bathroom every hour."

-Dehydrated skin is the arch nemesis of makeup, and if your skin is lacking moisture, it will often start sucking it in from your foundation, which is why patches, streaks and odd little tide marks can appear mid-evening.
+Dehydrated skin is the arch-nemesis of makeup, and if your skin is lacking moisture, it will often start sucking it in from your foundation, which is why patches, streaks, and odd little tide marks can appear mid-evening.
 "In order to make makeup last much longer, especially during party season when your skin may become dehydrated from drinking too much or central heating, I like to really up the moisture intake for my skin," recommends Lisa Valencia, makeup artist and Simple ambassador.
 "By spending that little extra time prepping your skin, your makeup will have an ultra-pro finish, a warming glow and it'll also last much longer."
-When it comes to nourishing moisturizers, we've found the best ones for dehydrated skin here.
+When it comes to nourishing moisturizers, we've found the best ones for dehydrated skin.